Find Affordable College Courses

 Read full report on Allied Health Professions at Georgia Southern University

 Western Carolina University came in at #8 in this year’s edition of the Most Popular Allied Health Professions Bachelor’s Degree Schools ranking.
-Located in the distant town of Cullowhee, WCU is a public school with a large student population.
+Located in the town of Cullowhee, WCU is a public college with a fairly large student population.

 About 35% of the students majoring in allied health at the school are women while 65% are male.